qbit86/misnomer/README.md

 ### Remarks

-Please take a look at reports in benchmarks/ directory.
+Take a look at reports in benchmarks/ directory.
 Or even better, measure performance by yourself on your environment.

 For `string` keys `Fictionary<string, int, TComparer>` shows better performance than `Dictionary<string, int>` when `TCmparer` **is value type**.